Rising-Stars-by-Sunshine/ColdenJohnson-stats201-Final-Project/README.md

 ![SeniorPhoto_JohnsonColden - Copy](https://user-images.githubusercontent.com/118926209/224054174-bac3c0b5-1883-4863-b1fd-09365b2f8574.jpg)

 Colden Johnson is a freshman at Duke Kunshan University.
-He is interested in majoring either in political economy or data science, and is interested in studying at the intersection of these two fields.
+He is majoring either in political economy or data science, and is interested in studying at the intersection of these two fields.
 He has experience working with a variety of programming languages, including R, Python, and Java.

 ## Final Reflections